-In case you missed it, board games have gotten really good recently.
+Over the past couple of years, board games have made a strong comeback.
+Board games were a good activity choice once people were allowed to gather again and that momentum just keeps going.
 With so much of our lives mediated through screens, it’s refreshing and humanizing to play face-to-face with people.
 Millions of people have taken the step from the tedious Monopoly and Life of their youth to modern gateway classics such as The Settlers of Catan, Ticket to Ride, or Cards Against Humanity, but where do you go from there?
+What is the best board game?

 We’ve hand-picked this list of fantastic games to suit a wide range of players and interests, showing off just a sample of the most fun and interesting games that have been released in the last few years.
-With the holidays coming up, these might be just the thing you want for bringing together friends and family.
+Since you have likely been stuck at home for months, these might be just the thing you need for some new activities to do with the family.

 Ah, the simple pleasure of laying down tiles to build a bustling French town.
 What could be better?
 How about squatting on your friend’s plot of land and claiming it as your own, turning all their hard work into sweet, sweet points for yourself?
 That magical feeling can be yours in Carcassonne, a game that looks charming and simple, but hides a competitive core.
 Gameplay in Carcassonne is straightforward: When it’s your turn, you draw a tile at random and then place it next to one of the already-placed tiles that make up the growing landscape.
 Connect roads to roads, fields to fields, cities to cities, and then place your workers down to claim these features as your own.
 If two different areas eventually collide, the player with the most pieces there will end up scoring all the points in the end, so you have to decide whether to build in isolation, watching from afar as you friends bludgeon each other over prime land, or get in on the action yourself.